 Credit card reconciliation is a process that helps to reconcile the accounts that are on your credit card.
 This can help you to understand how much money you have available and where the money is being spent.
-You need to keep the following things in mind before you do credit card reconcile in Sage 50:
+You need to keep the following things in mind before you do credit card reconciliation in Sage 50.

 - Your statement’s charges will be included in the top section.

 - The payments you’re making or have made will be shown in the bottom section.

 - Also, it helps you keep track of whether or not the general ledger accounts have been cleared.